francescopisu/UsedCarPricePrediction/README.md

 This project has been developed for the [Big Data](http://people.unica.it/diegoreforgiato/didattica/insegnamenti/?mu=Guide/PaginaADErogata.do;jsessionid=3BAC62552963C7EB2AD77FCA1D703ACF.jvm1?ad_er_id=2018*N0*N0*S1*29056*20383&ANNO_ACCADEMICO=2018&mostra_percorsi=S&step=1&jsid=3BAC62552963C7EB2AD77FCA1D703ACF.jvm1&nsc=ffffffff0909189545525d5f4f58455e445a4a42378b) course at [University of Cagliari](http://corsi.unica.it/informatica/), supervised by professor [Diego Reforgiato](http://people.unica.it/diegoreforgiato/).

+This project is available as a Google Colaboratory Notebook at the following [link](https://colab.research.google.com/drive/1q48qWY3To0IeF_biazbaGhtzHgXo2yPH).

 ## 1.2 Tools
 Most of the project has been developed using Python as the programming language of choice and the following libraries:
 - [Scikit-Learn](https://scikit-learn.org/stable/), regression models and cross validation techniques.